ObserveRTC/schemas/npm-lib/README.md

 --- | ---
-name | The name of the operation system (e.g.: linux) the webrtc app uses version | The version of the operation system
+name | The name of the operation system (e.g.: linux) the webrtc app uses version | The version of the operation system versionName | The name of the version of the operation system

 ## MediaDevice